The official bio:

 Thirty or so years later, I have a few answers.
 1) Because my mom apparently fancied pirates at that time.
 Now she hoards romances involving cowboys and babies.
 If a book cover features a shirtless man in a Stetson cradling an infant, her ovaries basically explode and her credit card emerges.
 I have a similar reaction to romances involving spinsters, governesses, and librarians.
 2) His manhood.
 Also, her womanhood.
 3) It’s his “hard length,” sometimes compared in terms of rigidity to iron.
 I prefer to use other names for it in my own writing.
 However, I am not picky when it comes to descriptions of iron-hard lengths.
 4) Because explaining how an orgasm feels can prove difficult.
 Or maybe the couples all had sex on New Year’s Eve at Cancun.

 During those thirty years, I accomplished a few things.
 I graduated from Wake Forest University and earned my M.A. in American History from the University of Wisconsin-Madison.
-I worked at a variety of jobs that required me to bury my bawdiness and potty mouth under a demure exterior: costumed interpreter at Colonial Williamsburg, high school teacher, and librarian.
+I worked at a variety of jobs that required me to bury my bawdiness under a demure exterior: costumed interpreter at Colonial Williamsburg, high school teacher, and librarian.
 But I always, always read romances.
 Funny, filthy, sweet—it didn’t matter.
 I loved them all.

 So thank you, Mom, for perving so hard on pirates during my childhood.
 I owe you.